trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 Measures rotation and rotational rate.

 It's easy to confuse accelerometers and gyroscopes.
-The main difference between the two devices is simple: one can sense rotation, whereas the other cannot.
+The main difference between the two devices is simple: one can sense rotation (gyroscope), whereas the other cannot (accelerometer).

 While accelerometers can measure linear acceleration, they can’t measure twisting or rotational movement.
 Gyroscopes, however, measure angular velocity about three axes: pitch (x axis), roll (y axis) and yaw (z axis).